alistairjevans/TypedIds/README.md

 When you add that `TypedId` attribute, we generate the implementation of your typed ID (currently just backed by a GUID), with standard equality operators, plus methods to parse identifiers from strings and access the underlying ID if required.

+The code it generates should show up in Solution Explorer, under `Project -> Analyzers -> TypedIds -> TypedIds.Generator`.

 ## Support for Serialisers